BemnetMussa/bemnetmussa/README.md

 I’m Bemnet Mussa, a Software Engineer, Backend Developer, and aspiring Data Scientist passionate about transforming complex ideas into scalable, efficient, and impactful systems.
 With expertise in backend and full-stack development and a growing focus on AI/ML and data science, I build technology that doesn’t just work — it creates measurable value at scale.

-Engineering goes beyond code — it’s about critical thinking, designing for efficiency, and solving problems with purpose.
-I’m deeply interested in optimizing systems, embedding intelligence into products, and delivering technology that makes a lasting difference.

 ---

 ## Current Focus